MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     ![A screen shot](../../../media/sample-mesh-101/515-teleport-existing-nodes.png)

-We'll add nodes to this script graph in a moment.
+We'll add nodes to this Script Graph in a moment.

 ### Create a Travel Point and add a reference to it